-North Texas (occasional travel may be required in the future).
-Hybrid position reporting to our Dallas, Texas office.
+Central Texas (occasional travel may be required in the future).
+Hybrid position reporting to our Austin, Texas office.

 Submit a resume and cover letter that explains how your experience and education is applicable to the job requirements and why you believe you are the ideal candidate for this position.
 You are also welcome to submit a writing sample of no more than 3 pages (examples of writing samples would include a press release, campaign blog post, campaign social media posts, one-pager on an issue or campaign, etc.)